 - PFNA at 11 ppt

 NHDES evaluated the extent of PFAS contamination in the state, the ability to detect PFAS in public water systems, the ability to remove PFAS from drinking water, and costs and benefits to affected parties from the development of the standards.
-The rules underwent public comment and, if approved, will become effective October 1.
+The rules underwent public comment and NHDES filed a final rulemaking proposal in June.
+The standards will become effective October 1 and will require local water systems to immediately begin sampling for PFAS quarterly in water used for consumption or for discharge into the ground.